 In the end, when it comes to installing an insert into a prefabricated system, there are many things that simply don’t add up with and that insert manufacturers aren’t able to provide clear answers for.
 A few examples of some common issues are outlined below.

-For example, approving the addition of a 300-500 pound insert into a prefabricated unit that should only hold up to 110 pounds of wood doesn’t make sense.
+For example, approving the addition of a 300-500 pound insert into a prefabricated unit that should only hold up maybe 100 pounds of wood doesn’t make sense.
 The math simply doesn’t add up and over time that additional weight can start to crush the sheet metal supports beneath the fireplace and overheat combustibles beneath the system.
+If supports are added will they transfer heat the combustibles beneath or obstruct the air flow required for the original fireplace to cool itself properly?
+We simply don’t know.

-Along with this, some inserts that are “approved” for installation into a prefabricated fireplaces want high temp or HT tests be performed and passed by the chimney systems through which they run.
-Many of the factory built fireplaces found in homes today were never tested to the HT standard, especially if they are older.
-For example, if the fireplace was manufactured before 1993, there wasn’t even an HT test at all.
-After 1993 the HT test was optional.
+Along with this, some inserts that are “approved” for installation into factory-built fireplaces want high temp or HT tests be performed and passed by the chimney systems through which they run.
+Many of the factory-built fireplaces found in homes today were never tested to the HT standard, especially if they are older.
+For example, if the fireplace was manufactured before 1993, there wasn’t even an HT test available as part of the UL127 test for manufacturers to use.
+After 1993 the HT test was still optional.
 As such any insert manufacturer wanting a chimney system that was tested to the higher HT standard should not be installed or the system could overheat surrounding combustibles even if clearances were maintained.
-Then again, given that liners are also not tested in chimney piping systems in either the liner tests (UL1777) or the piping tests (UL103 or UL127) by UL this is a moot point.
+Liners are also not tested in chimney piping systems in either the liner tests (UL1777) or the piping tests (UL103 or UL127).

 Our Policy